shopgoodwillsniper/shopgoodwill-sniper/README.md

 ### Does this work for eBay too?

 Yes!
-While optimized as a **ShopGoodwill Auction Sniper**, the software also supports eBay, OfferUp, Facebook Marketplace, and Craigslist auctions with the same precision timing.
+While optimized as a **ShopGoodwill Sniper**, the software also supports eBay, OfferUp, Facebook Marketplace, and Craigslist auctions with the same precision timing.

 ## Technical Specifications